Rules for Handling Complaints and/or Claims Made by Clients

 If the authorised person is not satisfied with the settlement of the submission, the person is entitled to approach the Financial Arbiter of the Czech Republic (www.finarbitr.cz) or the regulator, i.e. the Czech National Bank (www.cnb.cz) where provided for by law.

 8. Final Provisions

-These Rules shall become effective on 15 August 2018.
+These Rules come into effect on 1.10.2019 and replace the Rules effective as of 15.8.2018.
 The Rules are a publicly available document of ČEB which can be consulted at the ČEB reception at the address indicated above, they are also published on the ČEB website www.ceb.cz.